-'I believe that there is a lot of unethical practices and behaviour in the South African business environment', with only a minimal 4.7% not in agreement.
-Ethical expectations, attitude and behaviour differs in South Africa in comparison to other jurisdictions, according to a significant 77% of respondents, reflected in Table 3.
-Understanding of this finding is enhanced by the results per Table 5, which highlight that a large proportion, over 52%, believe that if they committed an unethical act in South Africa, in comparison to most other jurisdictions, there would be a much greater chance of no consequences.
+Earlier findings with regard to the perception of differences between South Africa and other countries, that were identified in Table 2, are enhanced by the results per Table 3.
+Results highlight that a large proportion, over 52%, believe that if they committed an unethical act in South Africa, in comparison to most other jurisdictions, there would be a much greater chance of no consequences.
 With a further 17% remaining neutral, and a mean of 3.23 evident, this signifies the identification of a concerning perception.
-An equally concerning perception identified in a further finding per Tables 4 and 5, with a mean score of 2.74, are a substantial 37.6% of respondents who 'believe that professionals in South Africa who remain completely ethical in business will be at a disadvantage'.
-These findings are considered to be of concern in light of the fact that these respondents are soon to embark on careers as professionals in South Africa, a country that many have such strong negative perceptions about in regard to ethical values.
+An equally concerning perception identified in a further finding per Table 3, with a mean score of 2.74, are a substantial 37.6% of respondents who "believe that professionals in South Africa who remain completely ethical in business will be at a disadvantage".
+These findings are considered to be of concern in light of the findings of studies which suggest that people are usually motivated by self-interest, and those that identify the fear of being caught is one of few reasons that business professionals might avoid unethical conduct.

-South African societal influences: Justification and lack of consequences
+South African societal influences: Justification, lack of consequences and self- interest